 Drive the Trans-Canada Highway west to Exit 114 signed to Seebee.
 Head north on 1X to Highway 1A.
 Turn right (east) and follow the road about 2 kilometres to the parking lot on the north side of the highway.
 It is signed “Yamnuska.”

-The hike up Yamnuska is more challenging than many – but it’s also fun as it offers a variety of hiking experiences.
+The Yamnuska hike is more challenging than many – but it’s also fun as it offers a variety of hiking experiences.
 Before you go, ask yourself how you do with exposure.